rory-bedford/rory-bedford.github.io/_pages/cv.md

 *Pre-U: Maths, D1; Further Maths, D1; Physics, D1; Philosophy and Theology, D2*
 **Sept.
 2012 -- June 2017**

-## Miscellaneous
+## Teaching
+- **Teaching assistant**
-- **Supervision:** I co-supervised a master's student working on an image processing summer project.
-This project involved constructing a brain registration and cell detection pipeline for use on our lab's section image datasets.
+- **Supervision:** I co-supervised a master's student working on a project which involved constructing a brain registration and cell detection pipeline for use on our lab's section image datasets.
-- **Reading Group:** I currently lead the LMB's computational neuroscience reading group, which covers material such as Dayan and Abbott, and for which I provide chapter notes and lead the discussion.
+- **Reading Group:** I founded and led the LMB's computational neuroscience reading group, which covered Dayan and Abbott.
 See my notes at [Dayan and Abbott Notes](https://rory-bedford.github.io/assets/Dayan_and_Abbott_notes.pdf).

+## Courses
-- **Simons Computational Neuroscience Imbizo:** I've been selected to attend the 2025 summer school in Cape Town.
+- **Simons Computational Neuroscience Imbizo:** I attended the 2025 Imbizo summer school.